 Light

-The holly variety prefers to get as much sun as possible and won’t show damage even if you don’t water them for some time.
-Its roots are pretty well-behaved, which means that you can plant the shrub close to your house and enjoy the shade or natural beauty it brings.
+The holly variety prefers to get as much sun as possible and won’t show damage even if you don’t water it for some time.
+Its roots are well-behaved, which means you can plant the shrub close to your house and enjoy the shade or natural beauty it brings.

 Water and Soil Needs

 The Eagleston Holly prefers to sit in acidic soil that’s somewhere between 5.0 to 6.0.
 As far as type is concerned, the shrub can adapt to a wide range of media, including clay and sandy soil.
-If you want your holly to thrive then it’s recommended that you plant your Eagleston holly in a well-draining and compost-rich soil that can hold average moisture.
+If you want your holly to thrive, it’s recommended that you plant your Eagleston Holly in well-draining, compost-rich soil that can hold average moisture.

 Temperature Requirements

 The holly hybrid grows best in USDA zones 6 to 9.
-When planted in these climates, ‘Eagleston’ tends to achieve its maximum height of 20 or 25 feet or up to 300 inches.
+When planted in these climates, ‘Eagleston’ tends to achieve its maximum height of 20 to 25 feet, or up to 300 inches.
 Protection from hard frost may be needed when growing in colder regions.

 Fertilizer